Inferior ST elevation

 This ECG shows inferior ST elevation (straightened ST segments) without reciprocal changes, with terminal QRS distortion in inferior leads.
 The cause was an inferior MI with some posterior involvement.

-This ECG is from a man in his 50s who presented with chest pain on a background of known coronary artery disease.
+This ECG is from a patient who presented with acute chest pain on a background of diabetes.